-We will apply Multi-Factor Authentication (MFA) critical infrastructure, high-value individual user accounts, and G Suite accounts.
+We will apply Multi-Factor Authentication (MFA) to critical infrastructures such as UCPath, high-value individual user accounts, and G Suite accounts.
 We will evaluate emerging network-based protection technologies such as network segmentation, virtual private network technologies, and zero trust.
 We will begin planning for DevSecOps the integration of security into the initial phases of system development and selection activities.

 Key Priority 3: Detect

-The successful Vulnerability Management program will continue to mature and expand in order to Detect threats before they become reality.
+The successful Vulnerability Management program will continue to mature and expand to Detect threats before they become a reality.
 We will address improved data logging, monitoring, and correlation.
 We will also evaluate emerging detection technologies that employ artificial intelligence (AI) and deep learning.